 Anyone who has worked as an EFL teacher for some time will have heard this myth.
-As an EFL teacher, others may make comments about how much work you do, the lifestyle you lead or (as the heading suggests) that your life is just one big holiday!
-Some people find it unbelievable that anyone can get a ‘real job’ with only a 120-hour TEFL certificate or may comment that you can’t make a career out of TEFL.
+As a EFL teacher, others may make comments about how much work you do, the lifestyle you lead or (as the heading suggests) that your life is just one big holiday!
+Some people find it unbelievable that anyone can get a ‘real job’ with only TEFL certification or may comment that you can’t make a career out of TEFL.
 These kind of comments could drive you up the wall – but you can’t blame people for making some assumptions when your social media feed is full of big city living, drinks in the sunshine, crisp golden beaches and a variety of exotic food eaten daily!

 However, the reality is, TEFL teachers do have to work for a living.
 Just like any normal job, there’s a structured timetable, often working five days a week with around six to eight hours of work per day.
 There are standards that have to be met and you really do have to help students improve their English.
 On top of that, TEFL teachers have to plan their lessons outside of working hours and may have to mark homework or attend parents evening.
 Not to mention the dreaded exam time, with teachers having anywhere from 150 students to 500 students each, meaning there’s a lot of marking and correcting to be done!

 So, myth #1 busted – TEFL teachers do have to work for a living and it’s not just one big holiday.

 #2 Anyone can teach English abroad – it’s easy!